Detecting positive correlations in a multivariate sample: The clique number of random geometric graphs

 \section{The clique number of random geometric graphs}

-In this section we describe a, perhaps unexpected, application of Theorem \ref{thm:lower}.
+In this section we describe a, perhaps unexpected, application of Theorem~\ref{thm:lower}.
 We use this theorem to derive a lower bound for the clique number of random geometric graphs on high-dimensional spheres.

-To describe the problem, let $p\in (0,1)$ and let $Z_1,\ldots,Z_n$ be independent random vectors, uniformly distributed on the unit sphere $S_{d-1}=\{x\in \R^d: \|x\|=1\}$.
+To describe the problem, let $p\in(0,1)$ and let $Z_1,\ldots,Z_n$ be independent random vectors, uniformly distributed on the unit sphere $S_{d-1}=\{x\in\R^d\dvt \|x\|=1\}$.
 A random geometric graph $G(n,d,p)$ is defined by vertex set $V=\{1,\ldots,n\}$ and vertex $i$ and vertex $j$ are connected by an edge if and only if $(Z_i,Z_j)\ge t_{p,d}$ where the threshold value $t_{p,d}$ is such that

 (i.e., the probability that an edge is present equals $p$).
-The {\sl clique number} $\omega(n,d,p)$ is the size of the largest clique of $G(n,d,p)$ (i.e., the largest fully connected subset of vertices).
-In \cite{DeGyLuUd11} the behavior of the random variable $\omega(n,d,p)$ is studied for fixed values of $p$ when $n$ is large and $d=d_n$ grows as a function of $n$.
+The \textsl{clique number} $\omega(n,d,p)$ is the size of the largest clique of $G(n,d,p)$ (i.e., the largest fully connected subset of vertices).
+In Devroye, Gy\"orgy, Lugosi and Udina \cite {DeGyLuUd11} the behavior of the random variable $\omega(n,d,p)$ is studied for fixed values of $p$ when $n$ is large and $d=d_n$ grows as a function of $n$.
 The rate of growth of $\omega(n,d,p)$ is shown to depend in a crucial way of how fast $d_n$ increases with $n$.
-Specifically, the following results are established (and hold with probability converging to $1$ as $n\to \infty$):
+Specifically, the following results are established (and hold with probability converging to $1$ as $n\to\infty$):